ElusiveErin/NoctDesDev/README.md

 - 👋 Hi, I’m Erin
 - 🏙️ I'm based out of Anchorage, Alaska.
-- 👀 I’m interested in streaming, video games, graphic design, game design and developement.
+- 👀 I’m interested in game design and developement.
 - 🌱 I’m currently working on web development and apps.
 - 💞️ I’m looking to collaborate on developing or designing pc or mobile games.
 - 📫 How to reach me on Discord: ElusiveErin, Twitter @ElusiveErin and www.linkedin.com/in/ElusiveErin